Crown Solicitor's Office

 How will you protect the privacy or confidentiality of my complaint?

 The law requires us to protect your personal information, and not to disclose it to another person or body except in certain circumstances.
-For more information, you can visit the Justice Legal website or the Information and Privacy Commission website.
+For more information, visit the Information and Privacy Commission website.

 If you want us to handle your complaint confidentially within the Office, please let us know.
 While we can do this, it may limit our ability to examine or resolve your concerns.